 Further, another memorable aspect of the documentary, for me, is the living conditions of the native being contrasted with the coloniser’s towns.
 This is a salient feature of colonialism.
 The white man, one must always recall, is there for economic purposes – Capitalist expansion for raw materials and virtually free labour.
 ‘Shanty towns’ (The Wretched of the Earth) and slums are built for the native barely able to put clothes on his back.
 Meanwhile, the town of the Capitalist colonialists’ is one that is ‘well-fed, an easy-going’ town.
 The colonised feels great envy when observing it, and justly so.
 It is the ubiquitous police and army barracks, however, that keep them from subverting.
 The violence of the Colonisers surround the native’s daily life for ‘colonialism is violence in its natural state’.
 Colonisers will forever compromise with the colonised within ‘legitimate’ political means, but it is violence that will lead to true liberation from the whole system.

 For those who colonise from afar e.g. France, Portugal, Britain etc., Fanon notes in ‘The Wretched of the Earth’ that they (‘Europe’) are ‘literally the creation of the Third World’.
 Remember the next time you come by a lavish ‘Cathedral’, or Parliament building that is nicely lit and structured with gold in the West that such opulence has been stolen from the Third World.
-Then, worse still, we have the audacity to talk about whether we should rid of Third World debt, or how we should fund them in the most patronising of fashions, especially the right-wing populist media.
+Then, worse still, we have the audacity to talk about whether we should rid of Third World debt, or how we should fund them in the most patronising of fashions, especially in the right-wing populist media.

 Marxism is the Philosophy that Fanon envisions as unifying these natives.
 Fanon says that in a Colonial battle ‘Individualism is the first to disappear’ for the colonised.
 Without such unity they could never build a nation.
 Marxism means that they are able to define their own work outside of the control of the Colonialist bourgeois, seeking create a world without any alienated labour in the future.
 However, unfortunately, all of these states degenerated due to the adoption of the authoritarian Marxism-Leninism or Maoist ideology (based on who you sided with during the Sino-Soviet split).
 They were, although, in essence, (somewhat implicitly) forced to adopt it in order to gain arms supplies from the Soviet Union and (areas of) the Eastern Bloc or from Mao’s China.
-Fanon is clearly aware in his homonymous essay, ‘Concerning Violence’, that a lot of these states will fail due to it being almost autarkic, reliant on deteriorating Communist funding, constantly fending off counter-revolutionaries pumped full of capital and weapons from America and her allies also.
+Fanon is clearly aware in his homonymous essay, ‘Concerning Violence’, that a lot of these states will fail due to it being almost autarkic, reliant on deteriorating Communist funding, constantly fending off counter-revolutionaries pumped full of capital and weapons from America and her allies as well.
 We see such a saddening demise in this documentary with the case study of Burkina Faso and Liberia as, once again, Africa is colonised today much more perniciously through politico-economic and cultural domination by the White European.

 The lesson we, as Westerners, can take from Fanon is the values which we so frequently espouse as the bedrock of our society being scrutinised.
-The ‘Liberty, Equality, Fraternity!’ declared in 1789 by France did not stretch past their own ethnicity.
-Rather, peoples of Martinique, Algeria and other colonies were dehumanised (on the basis of ethnicity) so resources could be taken at will for economic advancement of French industries, the fruits of which are enjoyed by the French today.
+The ‘Liberty, Equality, Fraternity!’ declared in 1789 by the French bourgeoisie did not stretch past their own class, let alone ethnicity.
+Peoples of Martinique, Algeria and other colonies were dehumanised (on the basis of ethnicity) so resources could be taken at will for economic advancement of French industries, the fruits of which are enjoyed by the French today.
 The same can be said for Britain and nearly all other Western European lands.
 As one who has grown up in Britain and observed its Nationalism, the ignorance of Britons regarding history is evincing.
 Massacres and mass hangings of innocent Kenyans during the Mau Mau uprising for independence from Imperial rule, the colonisation of Africa in the late 19th Century in the ‘Scramble for Africa’, the massacres in Ireland such as Bloody Sunday in 1972 (fourteen civilians murdered protesting for civil rights), I cannot help but enquire what is there to celebrate apart from Imperialism?
 Surely this is the history of Western Civilisation, which Fanon so powerfully articulates in his works, and as interpreted in this film.